 Purple Rain Room

-A room once used as a dance rehearsal space/basketball court has been transformed to celebrate all things Purple Rain.
-It still features the wood floors and mirrors used by the dancers, but the single basketball hoop has been removed.
-While the movie Purple Rain plays on a mounted flatscreen TV, you can look at memorabilia from the beloved Purple Rain movie, album and song.
-You can also view Prince's Oscar for best movie soundtrack, his purple jacket and white puffy shirt worn in the movie, his bound Purple Rain script filled with his personal notations, a white cloud guitar, and one of the three motorcycles used in the movie.
+While the movie Purple Rain plays on a mounted flatscreen TV, you can look at memorabilia from the beloved Purple Rain movie, album, and song.
+You can also view Prince’s Oscar for best movie soundtrack, his purple jacket and white puffy shirt worn in the movie, his bound Purple Rain script filled with his personal notations, a white cloud guitar, and one of the three motorcycles used in the movie.

-While touring this room, take a look at the top of the upright purple piano with electronic keyboard inserted.
-Prince famously danced atop pianos during his performances and jumped from them.
-(These jumps may have contributed to his hip surgery and subsequent opioid addiction and accidental overdose).
-You'll see scuff marks on the top of this instrument, caused by Prince's own high-heeled boots and shoes.
+While touring this room, take a look at the top of the upright purple piano with an electronic keyboard inserted.
+You’ll see scuff marks on the top of this instrument, caused by Prince’s own high-heeled boots and shoes.

 Under the Cherry Moon and Graffiti Bridge Room